cschladetsch/KAI/Library/Language/Rho/Readme.md

-# Rho-Specific code
+# Rho

-Rho is an in-fix language that compiles to Pi.
+Rho is an in-fix language that translates to _Pi_.

+Both Rho and Pi use the same _Executor_.